 What does God say about perfecting marriage?

 So, divorce is not from God, but rather from the hardening of our own hearts, our unwillingness to work together to resolve problems, Matt 19:7-8, “They say unto him, Why did Moses then command to give a writing of divorcement, and to put her away?
 He saith unto them, Moses because of the hardness of your hearts suffered you to put away your wives: but from the beginning it was not so.”
 God never leaves us and He wants us to have the same faithful relationship with Him and our spouses, Eph 5:25, “Husbands, love your wives, even as Christ also loved the church, and gave himself for it;” He waits for us to accept His offer of an eternal relationship and promises He will be faithful, Hos 2:19, “And I will betroth thee unto me for ever; yea, I will betroth thee unto me in righteousness, and in judgment, and in lovingkindness, and in mercies.”
 Why would He expect less from us?
-The real tragedy comes when one spouse is committed and the other is not.
-This hardening of the heart of the non-committed partner poisons any attempt to resolve differences, thus divorce enters as the only solution.
+The real tragedy comes when one spouse is committed, and the other is not.
+This hardening of the heart of the non-committed partner poisons any attempt to resolve differences; thus divorce enters as the only solution.

-2) Demeanor: Once we accept we have to work things out, we have to understand that our demeanor will affect the process.
-God asks us tobe humble and to “keep the unity of the Spirit in the bond of peace,” Eph 4:2-3, “With all lowliness and meekness, with longsuffering, forbearing one another in love; Endeavouring to keep the unity of the Spirit in the bond of peace.”
-This means we are friendly, loving, and always having the expectation our partner will return our benevolence, 1 Cor 7:3, “Let the husband render unto the wife due benevolence: and likewise also the wife unto the husband.”
+2) Demeanor: Once we accept we have to work things out, it is important to understand that our demeanor will affect the process.
+God asks us to be humble and to “keep the unity of the Spirit in the bond of peace,” Eph 4:2-3, “With all lowliness and meekness, with longsuffering, forbearing one another in love; Endeavouring to keep the unity of the Spirit in the bond of peace.”
+This means we are friendly, loving, and we always have the expectation our partner will return our benevolence, 1 Cor 7:3, “Let the husband render unto the wife due benevolence: and likewise also the wife unto the husband.”
 Miriam-Webster defines true benevolence: “A disposition to do good.”
 When two people enter a relationship with this attitude, they will only be satisfied with an outcome that pleases both of them.
 Neither of them would want their partner to feel anything but love when working on problems.
 It takes time to build the trust necessary for this to happen.
 It begins with our demeanor and ends in love, Col 3:14, “And above all these things put on charity, which is the bond of perfectness.”

 3) Communication: This is where we witness the joining of our commitment and demeanor.
 Our every word either confirms or erodes the trust we are building in our relationship.
 This is why God spends so much time explaining how we are to treat each other, especially in our communications.

 We are to listen first, with a desire to understand, before we speak, Jam 1:19, “Wherefore, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath:” This is the demeanor we must bring to every conversation, 1 Pet 4:8, “And above all things have fervent charity among yourselves: for charity shall cover the multitude of sins.”
-It is our love that allows us to listen with an open mind, one that says, “I am not sure I agree with you, but I am going to listenuntil I fully understand what you are saying,” Prov 18:13, “He that answereth a matter before he heareth it, it is folly and shame unto him.”
+It is our love that allows us to listen with an open mind, one that says, “I am not sure I agree with you, but I am going to listen until I fully understand what you are saying,” Prov 18:13, “He that answereth a matter before he heareth it, it is folly and shame unto him.”

 We must take the time to get to know each other.
 This is how we begin to understand the little nuances of communication; like deep breathes, loss of eye contact, changes in facial expressions, clenching of hands, tightening of shoulders, Deut 24:5, “When a man hath taken a new wife, he shall not go out to war, neither shall he be charged with any business: but he shall be free at home one year, and shall cheer up his wife which he hath taken.”
-We might not be able to take a year off, however, we can take time every day to get to know each other’s little nuances.
+We might not be able to take a year off.
+However, we can take some time every dayto get to know each other’s little nuances.
 This is even more important in the communication process than the words we speak.
 We need to be patient and get to know our partners if we want good communications.